-First and foremost, we have a relatively direct and obvious consequence which is Monetary loss.
-In a report by Phishlabs, around 22% of all phishing emails analyzed in 2015 were motivated by financial fraud or other crimes.
-The FBI also reported that companies lost about $215 Million, in 2014, to phishing email scams, with whaling being one of the highest preferred methods.
-From these examples, we can see that it is a severe threat, and companies should do all they can to prevent this from happening.
+In a report by Phishlabs, 22% of all phishing emails analyzed in 2015 were motivated by financial fraud or other crimes.
+The FBI also reported that companies lost almost $215 million, in 2014, to phishing email scams, with whaling being one of the highest preferred methods.

 Some examples of whaling attacks

-Whaling cyber awareness is necessary because these attacks have been around for quite a while and are still fooling some people.
 In 2016, an employee from Snapchat was deceived by an email that looked like the CEO had sent it.
-The employee disclosed all of the payroll information to the criminal, thinking they were communicating with the CEO.
-HR employees and members of the finance teams are usually the targets of such attacks as they tend to have the information that criminals desire.
+The employee disclosed all of the payroll information to the attacker.

-Another prominent example would be the Scoular Company, a commodities firm located in Omaha.
-An employee sent around $17.2 Million to Chinese bank accounts.
-The perpetrators sent emails that made it seem like they were coming from the CEO, and they managed to steal the money.
+An employee of Scoular Company, a commodities firm located in Omaha, transferred $17.2 Million to a Chinese bank account.
+The perpetrators sent emails that made appeared to be from the company’s CEO.

 How to deal with Whaling attacks?

 Learn how to identify and protect yourself from suspicious emails.
 A study found that the click rate reductions ranged between 26% and 99% after employees underwent a phishing awareness program.
 Whaling attacks show that the need for Security Awareness also goes up to the C-level suite.